isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Pointers and references to locals shouldn't outlive their scope.
-Lambdas that capture by reference are just another place to store a reference to a local object, and shouldn't do so if they (or a copy) outlive the scope.
+Pointers and references to locals shouldn’t outlive their scope.
+Lambdas that capture by reference are just another place to store a reference to a local object, and shouldn’t do so if they (or a copy) outlive the scope.

 ##### Example, bad